brandon-benge/RAG-Workflow/README.md

 You do not need to change the model when you change `split_by`, but it can help to align model capacity and domain with chunk length and content.

-- Fast local baseline (short/medium chunks, general text)
+- Fast local baseline (short/medium chunks, general text):
   - sentence-transformers/all-MiniLM-L6-v2 (384 dims): very fast, compact index; great default for `sentence` or `line`.
-- Higher quality local (better semantic recall, larger index)
+- Higher quality local (better semantic recall, larger index):
-  - sentence-transformers/all-mpnet-base-v2 (768 dims)
+  - sentence-transformers/all-mpnet-base-v2 (768 dims).
-  - BAAI/bge-base-en-v1.5 (768 dims) or BAAI/bge-large-en-v1.5 (1024 dims)
+  - BAAI/bge-base-en-v1.5 (768 dims) or BAAI/bge-large-en-v1.5 (1024 dims).
-- Code/diagrams/logs (line-split, fenced blocks, mermaid, code)
+- Code/diagrams/logs (line-split, fenced blocks, mermaid, code):
-  - jina-embeddings-v2-base-code (code-oriented; stronger on structured/text-with-code)
+  - jina-embeddings-v2-base-code (code-oriented; stronger on structured/text-with-code).
-- Cloud (very long chunks, mixed content, strong quality)
+- Cloud (very long chunks, mixed content, strong quality):
-  - OpenAI text-embedding-3-small (1536 dims): lower cost, good quality
+  - OpenAI text-embedding-3-small (1536 dims): lower cost, good quality.
-  - OpenAI text-embedding-3-large (3072 dims): highest quality, larger vectors and cost
+  - OpenAI text-embedding-3-large (3072 dims): highest quality, larger vectors and cost.

 Guidelines by split strategy:
 - sentence: MiniLM is a great default; use MPNet/BGE for higher quality if index size is acceptable.